ForgeRock/ds-operator/README.md

 ## Secrets

 The operator supports creating (some) secrets, or a bring your own secrets model.
 Currently the operator CAN NOT generate the keystore required for the directory service.
 Use [secret agent](https://github.com/ForgeRock/secret-agent) for that.
-If you have a forgeops deployment the secrets created for the directory service are compatible with the operator.
+If you have a ForgeOps deployment the secrets created for the directory service are compatible with the operator.

 ## Cloud Storage Credentials